The Best Luggage Sales to Shop Now: Away, Samsonite, Monos and More

-Save on luggage for your labor day weekend with top brands like Away, Samsonite, and Monos offering huge discounts on best sellers.
+Today is the last day to score Labor Day savings on many of the top luggage brands.

-From weddings to Labor Day weekend and all celebrations in between, the busy end-of-summer travel season calls for a luggage upgrade.
+From autumn weddings to fall break getaways and all celebrations in between, the new season calls for a luggage upgrade.
 To make your travel less stressful, you'll want the right kind of luggage that's both high-quality and affordable with tons of storage space.
 Broken zippers, faulty wheels and cracked exteriors are all signs that it's time to invest in a new suitcase.

-This week, we're seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, duffels and more for your next vacation.
-We've hunted down the best luggage deals available now, and so many sought-after brands are getting in the travel spirit by offering deep discounts.
+In honor of Labor Day, we're seeing excellent luggage sales and deals to help you save on brand-new carry-ons, checked bags, duffels and more for your next vacation.
+We've hunted down the best luggage deals available for the holiday now, and so many sought-after brands are getting in the travel spirit by offering deep discounts.

-From Samsonite carry-ons to Amazon's best-selling luggage sets and even cult-favorite checked bags from Away and Calpak, shop all the best Labor Day weekend 2023 luggage sales and deals to get ready for an adventure-filled summer.
+From Samsonite carry-ons to Amazon's best-selling luggage sets and even cult-favorite checked bags from Away and Calpak, shop all the best Labor Day 2023 luggage sales and deals to get ready for an adventure-filled summer.
+For many of these brands, today is the last day to save, so you'll want to get these deals in your cart ASAP to cash in on the savings.

 The Best Labor Day Luggage Deals to Shop Now